dettonville/dettonville.org/content/development/contributing.md

 draft = false
 title = "Contributing"
 weight = 100
-teaser = "How to contribute to the MapStruct project" aliases = [
+teaser = "How to contribute to the Dettonville project" aliases = [
     "/contributing/"
 ]